 Layer Detection in Radar Images.
 A number of semiautomated and automated methods have been proposed for detecting boundaries between material layers in radar images.
+Freeman et al. [13] detected layer boundaries by applying band-pass filters and thresholds to find linear subsurface structures in echograms from Mars.
+Ferro and Bruzzone [12] captured subterranean features using iterative region-growing.
 Crandall et al. [9] detected two specific types of layers (i.e., the ice-air and the ice-bed layers) in echograms by posing the problem as discrete energy minimization with a pretrained template model and a smoothness prior.
-Lee et al. [19] proposed a more accurate and efficient method by using Gibbs sampling from a joint distribution over all candidate layers, while Carrer and Bruzzone [4] further reduced the computational cost with a divide-and-conquer strategy.
-Xu et al. [28] first extended the work to the 3D domain and estimate 3D ice surfaces using a Markov Random Field (MRF), and Berger et al. [1] followed up with better cost functions that incorporate domain-specific priors into the cost computation and provide more specific characterizations of the ice sheets as additional evidence.
-Kamangir et al. [14] detected ice boundaries using wavelet transform with convolutional neural networks.
-Xu et al. [29] proposed a multi-task spatiotemporal neural network to reconstruct 3D ice surfaces from sequences of tomographic images.
+Lee et al. [21] proposed a more accurate and efficient method by using Gibbs sampling from a joint distribution over all candidate layers, while Carrer and Bruzzone [4] further reduced the computational cost with a divide-andconquer strategy.
+Xu et al. [30] first extended the work to the 3D domain and estimate 3D ice surfaces using a Markov Random Field (MRF), and Berger et al. [1] followed up with better cost functions that incorporate domain-specific priors into the cost computation and provide 'more specific characterizations of the ice sheets as additional evidence.
+Kamangir et al. [16] detected ice boundaries using wavelet transform with convolutional neural networks.
+Xu et al. [31] proposed a multi-task spatiotemporal neural network to reconstruct 3D ice surfaces from sequences of tomographic images.

-However, the above work focuses on detecting a small, known number of layer boundaries (at most two) and cannot be directly applied to radar images that may contain an arbitrary number of layers.
-The state-of-the-art [23] for estimating surface internal layers is still based on a semi-automated model that requires human input.
+However, most of above work focuses on detecting a limited, known number of ice layers and cannot be directly applied to radar images that may contain an arbitrary number of layers.
+The state-of-the-art [25] for estimating surface internal layers is still based on a semi-automated model that requires human input.

 Edge Detection and Semantic Segmentation.
 Our work is also related to edge detection and semantic segmentation.
-Traditional edge detectors [3, 16, 18] try to identify points with sharp changes in brightness, color, texture, etc. These methods are built on top of handcrafted features and parameters are carefully adjusted according to different scenarios.
+Traditional edge detectors [3, 18, 20] try to identify points with sharp changes in brightness, color, texture, etc. These methods are built on top of handcrafted features and parameters are carefully adjusted according to different scenarios.
 Learning based approaches, especially convolutional neural networks, take advantage of human annotated data and achieve better results.
 Among them, Dollar et al. [10] proposed a more effective and efficient edge detector by learning structure present in local image patches.
 DeepEdge [2] was the first top-down detection approach using a multiscale deep network to extract hierarchical features.
-Xie et al. [27] proposed an end-to-end model that leverages hierarchical representations from different intermediate layers with skip-connections.
-Liu et al. [20] further learned richer deep features by utilizing information from all convolutional layers.
+Xie et al. [29] proposed an end-to-end model that leverages hierarchical representations from different intermediate lavers with skip-connections.
+Liu et al. [22] further learned richer deep features by utilizing information from all convolutional layers.

 Deep learning models have made impressive advances for semantic segmentation.
-FCN [21] pioneered the idea of replacing all fully-connected layers with convolution operations.
-UNet [25] addressed the problem of losing information in pooling methods by building connections between shallow and deep layers.
+FCN [23] pioneered the idea of replacing all fully-connected layers with convolution operations.
+UNet [27] addressed the problem of losing information in pooling methods by building connections between shallow and deep layers.
 Deep Lab [5-7] captured sharper object boundaries using dilated convolution.
-PSP-Net [31] incorporated global prior representations and applied a pyramid parsing module.
-ICNet [30] was introduced to achieve real-time inference with high-quality results.
+PSP-Net [33] incorporated global prior representations and applied a pyramid parsing module.
+ICNet [32] was introduced to achieve real-time inference with high-quality results.